 - Lord Barkis Bittern from Corpse Bride after finding out that Victoria is poor after he married her.
 He murders Emily so that he can get her fortune and it is implied that he plans to do the same to Victoria.
 He also attempts to kill Victor.

-Zira from The Lion King 2.
-She's MUCH less composed and self-controlled than her predecessor Scar.
+- The Lion King has Zira from The Lion King II: Simba's Pride who is MUCH less composed and self-controlled than her predecessor Scar.

 - The Hunchback of Notre Dame: At first, Claude Frollo seems composed and calm.
 But as he begins to develop an unhealthy obsession for Esmeralda, he slowly loses his sanity, going as far as torching Paris all to search for her, and having her burned at the stake when she refuses his advances.
 And by the end of the film, he's willing to hack Quasimodo and Esmeralda with a sword.